JuliaLang/www_old.julialang.org/benchmarks/index.md

 [matrix_multiply](https://github.com/JuliaLang/Microbenchmarks/blob/1a88c0048de0507be69640c4e34cc07a30d45ee0/perf.jl#L142)
-tests random number generation and matrix multiplication on moderately large matrices.
-The Julia code is the one-liner `rand(1000,1000)*rand(1000,1000)`;
-the matrix multiplication is computed by a direct call to BLAS.
+tests random number generation and matrix multiplication on moderately large (1000 × 1000) matrices.
+In Julia, the benchmark code is the one-liner `rand(1000,1000)*rand(1000,1000)` and the matrix multiplication is computed by a direct call to BLAS.
+In other languages the "algorithm" is to call the most obvious built-in/standard random-number and matmul routines (or to directly call BLAS if the language does not provide a high-level matmul), except where a matmul/BLAS call is not possible (such as in JavaScript).

 [userfunc_mandelbrot](https://github.com/JuliaLang/Microbenchmarks/blob/1a88c0048de0507be69640c4e34cc07a30d45ee0/perf.jl#L43-L57)
 tests performance of calls to user-defined functions, via calculation of the Mandelbrot set over a 2d grid.
 The bottleneck is the user-defined norm-squared function `myabs2(z) = real(z)*real(z) + imag(z)*imag(z)`, which is called repeatedly to test divergence of the Mandelbrot iteration z → z² + c.
+In most languages it would be more efficient to call a built-in `abs` function, but the point of the benchmark is to test the performance of the user-defined `myabs2`.

 Implementations of benchmark algorithms in other languages: